 Sand-Reckoner Tasting Room is located at 510 N. Seventh Ave.
 Ste.
 170. For more information, visit sand-reckoner.com/tasting-room.

 The 2017 vintage of Maynards AZ Red is another fantastic choice.
 The blend of Tempranillo, Primitivo, and Sangiovese pairs beautiful with pasta, chicken, salmon, or decadent chocolate – which you can get there, too.
 They currently stock Monsoon Chocolate and Chocolate Ritual truffles — cue the mood music.

-Stock up at the market or opt for the biannual wine subscription for future date nights and have the bottles sent straight to your door.
+Stock up at the market or opt for the wine subscription for future date nights and have two bottles sent straight to your door each month.

 Maynards Market & Kitchen is located at 400 N. Toole Ave.
 For more information, visit maynardstucson.com.

 REVEL, an upscale European-styled bar, is just up the street from Maynards.
-Stop by on Valentine’s for their Bubbles and Oysters or simply buy a bottle from their extensive list.
+Stop by for a glass of vino or simply buy a bottle from their extensive list.

-REVEL is located at at 416 E. Ninth St. For more information, visit reveltucson.com.
+REVEL is located at 416 E. Ninth St. For more information, visit reveltucson.com.